 Welcome to our Chelmsford campus

-Chelmsford offers a warm welcome with a vibrant feel that’s the perfect base to explore the wider Essex and Suffolk counties, and the capital city of London which is just 30 minutes away by train.
+Chelmsford offers a warm welcome with a vibrant feel.
+It’s the perfect base to explore the wider Essex and Suffolk counties, and the capital city of London which is just 30 minutes away by train.

 Interested in discovering Chelmsford for yourself?
-Come along and explore.
-Book on to an open day or join one of our weekly campus tours.
-We’d love to welcome you to our campus.
+Come and explore.
+Book on to an Open Day or join a weekly campus tour.
+We’d love to welcome you to campus.

 Our campus: past, present and future

-We’ve continued to invest and grow to become the modern University we are today delivering work-ready graduates.
-Just some of the highlights of the campus today include:
+We’ve continued to invest and grow to become the modern University we are today.
+Just a few campus highlights include:

 A great place to study

 In its serene location by the river, our Chelmsford campus is a great place to be.
-It offers plenty of outdoor space as well as fitness trails that run around and throughout the campus.
-With more than 6,000 students here, there's also a real multicultural feel.
+It offers plenty of outdoor space and, with more than 6,000 students here, there's a real multicultural feel.

 It makes for a great mix of people.